nowells/git-goggles/README.rst

 * Manage the code review state of your branches
 * Gives a snapshot of the where your local branches are vs origin in terms of being ahead / behind on commits

+There is a nice blog post describing the features along with screenshots at http://bit.ly/git-goggles

 Field Reference
 ===============